Organizational General Manager

 MNDP Recruiter, Directory of Academy Curriculum

 Nick enters the 22-23 season as our veteran U18 Academy Development Director.
 Prior to his first two years with us, he spent two seasons at U18 with much success at our NAHL East Rival, The New Jersey Titans affiliate team, with 81-29-5 record.
 In those two seasons, his players earned a total of 40 games of call ups, 12 advancements into the USHL or NAHL, top 20 finishes, and an Atlantic District Finalist (Covid-19 DNP Final).
 In 2020-2022 as the Maine Nordiques academy’s affiliate team Head Coach, Nick brought the Nordiques a top 10 team ranking each year.
-Most importantly is his academy players developed and advanced. (see https://mainenordiquesacademy.com/our-athletes/where-are-they-now/).
+Most importantly is his academy players developed and advanced. (see Where Are They Now).

 Under Nick, the MNDP 18U and 16U alumni advanced with: 20 NAHL tenders, 4 USHL player advancements, and 4 division 1 commits during the last two years.